What science says

 Our effect is scientifically proven

-Fluoride availability, remineralization, plaque reduction, abrasiveness: why are the above essential for your dental health?
-In the following, we speak plainly and provide clear answers to complex questions.
+Fluoride availability, remineralization, plaque reduction, abrasiveness: Why are the above points essential for your dental health?
+In the following, we speak straightforwardly and provide straight answers to complex questions.

 Fluoride in dental care